DUNE/p3s/documents/src/JOB.md

 ]
 ```

-To use this for testing
+To use this template for testing

-* please copy and edit the file to point to the actual location of the script
+* please copy this file and edit your copy so that it points to the actual location of the script (which must be
+readable by the np04-comp group)

 * make sure that the input file location is readable to members of _np04-comp_ group at CERN (or just globally readable) and the path to the output file can likewise be used (i.e. must be writeable).

-This is the corresponding "payload script":
+This is the corresponding "payload script" named in this case "simpljob1.sh".
+Note that the
+exact name is unimportant, that's just what it is in the JSON template
 ```
 #!/bin/bash